Terri L. Jewell: Death

 Jewell was diagnosed as manic-depressive and at times was hospitalized to "renew" herself.
-She wrote about being a survivor of incest and experienced flashbacks about violence involving family members.
+She wrote about being a survivor of incest, and experienced flashbacks about violence involving family members.

-On November 26, 1995, Jewell's body was found at the Michigan park in Ionia County.
+On November 26, 1995, Jewell's body was found at Michigan Park in Ionia County.
 The medical examiner listed the cause of death as a self-inflicted gunshot wound.

-In 1993, the Arts Foundations of Michigan awarded Jewell a $1,150 grant to support new poetry about African American poet, writer and activist James Baldwin.
+In 1993, the Arts Foundations of Michigan had awarded Jewell a $1,150 grant to support new poetry about African American poet, writer and activist James Baldwin.
 "She was on the verge of a great breakthrough with the James Baldwin poems she was writing...She would read me parts...
 It was an amazing work," according to Michigan State University colleague and author Lev Raphael.
 At the time of Jewell's death, her manuscript of poems about Baldwin was unpublished.

-At the time of her passing, Jewell had also been editing Dreadsisters, Lock-Sisters; a collection of writings by and about dreadwomen.
+At the time of her death, Jewell had also been editing Dreadsisters, Lock-Sisters; a collection of writings by and about dreadwomen.
 Additionally, she had been an active member of the editorial board of The Lesbian Review of Books since its inception.

 Archival resources

-The Terri L. Jewell papers (1968-1996) are at Michigan State University.
+The Terri L. Jewell papers (1968–1996) are at Michigan State University.
 The collection, approximately 15.6 linear feet of materials, consists of manuscripts of poetry, manuscripts of anthology projects, notebooks, reviews, interviews, research material, photographs, correspondence, obituary, and memorial program.
 The collection was donated by Lee Michael Sayles in 1996, with an accrual donated in 2018.